Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

-Since we are constructing an SPT state without intrinsic anyonic excitations, the decorated Kitaev chain should form a closed loop without ends.
+As we are constructing an SPT state without intrinsic anyonic excitations, the decorated Kitaev chain should form a closed loop without ends.
 Therefore, similar to the 2D case, we have the equation $\dd \tilde n_2=0$ (mod 2), which means that the cochain $\tilde n_2$ is an element of $H^2(G_b,\mathbb Z_2)$.
-It is possible that all the four faces of a tetrahedron $\langle 0123\rangle$ in $\cT$ are decorated with Kitaev chains, i.e., $\dd \tilde n_2(g_0,g_1,g_2,g_3)=4$.
-There are ambiguities of pairing four Majorana fermions inside the tetrahedron.
-In the total three possible pairings , we use the convention that the Majorana fermion $\bar 0$ is paired to $\bar 2$, and $\bar 1$ is paired to $\bar 3$ (see \fig{fig:4string}).
-One can also choose other conventions which will essentially produce the same results \footnote{If we choose the convention of pairing \unexpanded{$\langle \bar 0 \bar 3\rangle$} and \unexpanded{$\langle \bar 1 \bar 2\rangle$} of the four Majorana fermions at the center of tetrahedron \unexpanded{$\langle 0123 \rangle$}, all the results are the same as the convention \unexpanded{$\langle \bar 0 \bar 2 \rangle$} and \unexpanded{$\langle \bar 1 \bar 3 \rangle$} used in main text of our paper. \unexpanded{$\gamma_{012A}$} and \unexpanded{$\gamma_{234B}$} can also be chosen consistently in the definition of $X$ operators (see the discussion below \eq{eq:X}).
-The last choice of pairing \unexpanded{$\langle \bar0\bar1\rangle$} and \unexpanded{$\langle\bar2\bar3\rangle$} is different from the above two conventions, for the Majorana fermion parity is changed when four Kitaev string meet at one tetrahedron.
-However, we can shift the $c$ fermion number $n_3(g_0,g_1,g_2,g_3)$ by one (mod 2) to absorb this fermion parity changes and then obtain the same obstruction results.}.
+It is possible that all four faces of a tetrahedron $\langle 0123\rangle$ in $\cT$ are decorated with Kitaev chains, i.e., $\dd \tilde n_2(g_0,g_1,g_2,g_3)=4$.
+There are ambiguities in pairing four Majorana fermions inside the tetrahedron.
+For the total three possible pairings, we use the convention that the Majorana fermion $\bar 0$ is paired to $\bar 2$ and $\bar 1$ is paired to $\bar 3$ (see \fig{fig:4string}).
+One can also choose other conventions which essentially produce the same results \footnote{If we choose the convention of pairing \unexpanded{$\langle \bar 0 \bar 3\rangle$} and \unexpanded{$\langle \bar 1 \bar 2\rangle$} of the four Majorana fermions at the center of tetrahedron \unexpanded{$\langle 0123 \rangle$}, all of the results are the same as those of the conventional \unexpanded{$\langle \bar 0 \bar 2 \rangle$} and \unexpanded{$\langle \bar 1 \bar 3 \rangle$} used in the main text of our paper. \unexpanded{$\gamma_{012A}$} and \unexpanded{$\gamma_{234B}$} can also be chosen consistently in the definition of $X$ operators (see the discussion below \eq{eq:X}).
+The last choice of pairing \unexpanded{$\langle \bar0\bar1\rangle$} and \unexpanded{$\langle\bar2\bar3\rangle$} is different from the above two conventions because the Majorana fermion parity is changed when four Kitaev strings meet at one tetrahedron.
+However, we can shift the $c$ fermion number $n_3(g_0,g_1,g_2,g_3)$ by one (mod 2) to absorb this fermion parity change and then obtain the same obstruction results.}.

-Now let us turn to the Pachner moves for different triangulations.
-We find that the Majorana fermion parity is changed under (2-3) move if and only if
+Now we turn to the Pachner moves for different triangulations.
+We find that the Majorana fermion parity is changed under a (2-3) move if and only if